rec/safer/README.rst

 .. code-block:: python

    # dangerous
-   with open(config_filename, 'w') as fp:
+   with open(file, 'w') as fp:
-       json.dump(cfg, fp)    # If this fails, the config file is corrupted
+       json.dump(data, fp)    # If this fails, the file is corrupted

    # safer
-   with safer.writer(config_filename) as fp:
+   with safer.writer(file) as fp:
-       json.dump(cfg, fp)    # If this fails, the config file is untouched
+       json.dump(data, fp)    # If this fails, the file is untouched

 ``safer.printer``
 ======================